 The results of the profiles are shared with parents of the children.

-Parents in Reception receive reports at the end of the Autumn and Summer term.
-Parents in Nursery receive a report at the end of the Summer term.
+Parents in Reception receive reports at the end of the Autumn, Spring and Summer terms.
 These offer comments on the children's progress in each area of learning and highlight the children's strengths and developmental needs.

 Safety